Benjamin Ellicott: Biography

-Ellicott was elected as a Democratic-Republican representative from New York to the Fifteenth Congress (March 4, 1817 – March 3, 1819).
-He was an unsuccessful candidate for election in 1820 to the Seventeenth Congress.
+Ellicott was elected as a Democratic-Republican representative from New York to the Fifteenth Congress (March 4, 1817 – March 3, 1819) for the 21st District.
+He was an unsuccessful candidate for election in 1820 to the Seventeenth Congress and succeeded by Nathaniel Allen.

 Death

 He then retired from active life, and in 1826 moved to Williamsville, New York, where he died December 10, 1827.
-He was interred at the graveyard in Williamsville.
+He was interred at the graveyard in Williamsville (Williamsville Cemetery c.
+1810).
 He was re-interred at Batavia Cemetery in Batavia, New York, in 1849.